af4092/Elasticsearch-Search-Template-Invoking-Java-Client/README.md

 ```

 ### [Run a templated search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-template.html#run-templated-search)
 - To run a search with a search template, use the search template API.
-You can specify different parameterss with each request.
+You can specify different parameters with each request.
 ```
 GET sample-index/_search/template
 {